theobald-software/theobald-software.github.io/content/_en/erpconnect/special-classes/managing-and-executing-transactions-the-class-transaction.md

 </details>
 -->

 {: .box-note }
-**Note**: The installation package of ERPConnect includes the *Transaction-Recorder* tool.
-This tool records transactions and implements them to code, see [Transaction-Recorder](../tools/transactionrecorder).
+**Note**: If you only want to open the SAP GUI and execute a single transaction without adding several batch steps, simply set the property *TCode* and execute the transaction.

 The screenshot below shows the sample program in action.
-If you only want to open the SAP GUI and execute a single transaction without adding several batch steps, set the property *TCode* and execute.

 ![Call-Transaction-003](/img/content/Call-Transaction-003.png){:class="img-responsive"  }